sdc-china/IDA-doc/_posts/2018-01-15-installation-keter-repacking.md

 ### Properties Configuration

-**Configure Keter properties**
+**Configure IDA properties**

-Edit [KETER_HOME]/conf/**keter.properties** under **conf** folder.
+Edit [IDA_HOME]/conf/**ida.properties** under **conf** folder.
 This properties file contains three main sections.

 **#application-prod.yml**
 *  **spring.datasource.username** : Database connection username
 *  **spring.datasource.password** : Database connection password
 *  **spring.datasource.url** : Database connection URL
-*  **server.host** :  Keter server IP or host name
+*  **server.host** :  IDA server IP or host name
-*  **server.context-path** : default as  "/keter"
+*  **server.context-path** : default as  "/IDA"
 *  **http.port** : Liberty http port defined in the server.xml
 *  **https.port** : Liberty https port defined in the server.xml
 *  **engineConfig.dataDir** :  Temp folder to keep resouces like screenshot,checkstyle,twx etc
 *  **smtp.host** ：SMTP host
 *  **smtp.port** ：SMTP port
 *  **email.from** ：Sender Email address
 *  **spring.activemq.broker-url** ：IP and Port of embedded ActiveMQ.
-It is only needed when you integrate Keter with BPM DEF[1] to have the monitoring feature.
+It is only needed when you integrate IDA with BPM DEF[1] to have the monitoring feature.
 By default this property is commented out.
 You can leave it as-is if you don't need the monitoring feature.
-If you need it, you can uncomment it and replace the localhost with the actual IP address of the Keter deployment server.
+If you need it, you can uncomment it and replace the localhost with the actual IP address of the IDA deployment server.
 *  **jasypt.encryptor.password** : default value password

 **Notes**